aaldosari1/W07D05-SQL-Relations-labs/Readme.md

 7. write a SQL query to find the highest-rated movies.
 Return movie title, movie year, review stars and releasing country.

+8. write a SQL query to find the movies with ID 905 or 907 or 917.
+Return movie title.

+9. write a SQL query to find the movies without any rating.
+Return movie title.

+10. write a SQL query to find those movies, which was made before 1998.
+Return movie title.